 Dalia Castillo-Granados is the Director of the ABA’s Children’s Immigration Law Academy.
 She is a 2008 graduate of the University of Houston Law Center.
-Prior to working at CILA, Dalia was a Senior Attorney at Kids in Need of Defense, a Staff Attorney at Tahirih Justice Center, a Clinical Supervising Attorney at the University of Houston’s Immigration Clinic, and began her public interest career as an Equal Justice Works Fellow with Catholic Charities’ Cabrini Center in Houston.
-Dalia founded the Immigrant Children with State Court Needs working group, a Texas-wide working group dealing with SIJS issues.
+Prior to working at CILA, Dalia was a Senior Attorney at Kids in Need of Defense, a Staff Attorney at Tahirih Justice Center, a Clinical Supervising Attorney at the University of Houston’s Immigration Clinic, and began her public interest career as a Greenberg Traurig, LLP Equal Justice Works Fellow with Catholic Charities’ Cabrini Center in Houston.
 During law school, Dalia was active in the Immigration Clinic and interned at US Citizenship and Immigration Services, Catholic Charities, and was a Public Interest Law Fellow at Boat People SOS.
-She was previously the chair of the State Bar of Texas’ Immigration Law Task Force and is currently the Grants Committee Chair of Latino Giving Houston, a giving circle devoted to promoting philanthropy in Houston’s Latino community.
+She was previously the chair of the State Bar of Texas’ Immigration Law Task Force.
+She is currently an Executive Committee member of the Houston Immigration Legal Services Collaborative, and she is the Grants Committee Chair of Latino Giving Houston, a giving circle devoted to promoting philanthropy in Houston’s Latino community.

 Senior Staff Attorney

 Brandon Roché is a Senior Staff Attorney with the ABA’s Children’s Immigration Law Academy.
-He has worked with unaccompanied children from the point of their being detained in ORR shelters all the way through their release and immigration proceedings.
-Brandon holds a B.A. from Georgetown University and J.D. from Gonzaga School of Law.
-Additionally, he served in the Peace Corps in Honduras from 2003-2005 and is very proud of his campesino accented Spanish.
+He holds a B.A. from Georgetown University and is a 2008 graduate of Gonzaga University School of Law.
+Prior to working at CILA, Brandon was the Supervising Attorney for the direct representation of unaccompanied children with Catholic Charities’ Cabrini Center in Houston.
+Brandon has worked with unaccompanied children from the point of their being detained in ORR shelters and Emergency Reception Centers all the way through their release and immigration proceedings.
+Before going to law school, he served as a Peace Corps health volunteer in Honduras from 2003-2005.

 Senior Staff Attorney